dbutz/SchoolSite-Pro-Docs/redistricting/createPlan/choosePlan.md

 # Choosing the Right Redistriciting Plan
 ## Create New Plan
-To begin a new redistricting plan: SchoolSite > Create > Plan > Residence
+To begin a new redistricting plan: SchoolSite > Create > Plan

 ## Types of Redistricting Plans
 There are three types of plans that can be created in SchoolSite Pro: